MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Yes.
 Lying is not a crime.
 You’re doing the right thing.
 * No. Your job is to inform.
 If company leadership wants to accept the risk, that’s on them.
 ---
+There are eight bits in a byte.
+There are 1024 bytes in a kilobyte, 1,048,576 bytes in a megabyte: roughly how many megabytes are in a gigabyte?

+* 1024
+* 1,073,741,824
+* 2048
+* 1,048,576
+---
+Which of the following resources might you consider using when trying to learn about a new subject?

+* The Library
+* Google
+* YouTube
+* All of the above